Step #2. EDIT WITH PURPOSE

 If you have a friend who understands the image you’re trying to project, will be honest about how you look, and is knowledgeable about tailoring (bonus), invite them to help you through the process.
 If you don’t, then do it on your own.

-Pull everything out of your closet, piece by piece and ask yourself in the following order:
+Go through your closet, piece by piece and ask yourself in the following order:

 - Does this fit my desired image?
 If yes, continue